bytecodealliance/rfcs/accepted/cranelift-roadmap-2022.md

 Types-related callsites, or cross-module callsites, or something to that effect.

+Note as well that inlining goes somewhat against the current design principle of independent function compilation, which in turn enables fast parallel compilation.
+Inlining will either need to be done in a way that does not break this (perhaps via immutable snapshots of functions to serve as inlining sources, or building the inliner as a special phase that does take all functions mutably and operates on SCCs, or something of the sort).

 ### Revisit Classical Optimizations

 With the above done, we can revisit LICM (loop-invariant code motion),